danobi/dxuuu.xyz/src/btrfs-internals-2.md

 % Understanding btrfs internals part 2

 This is the second of a multipart series that explains the basics of [btrfs][0]'s on-disk format.

+At the end of this series, we'll have a program that can print out the absolute path of every regular file in an unmounted btrfs filesystem image without external libraries or `ioctl(2)` calls.

 Example code is available [here][5].